Tests and diagnosisBy Mayo Clinic staff

 To diagnose heart failure, your doctor will take a careful medical history and perform a physical examination.
 Your doctor will also check for the presence of risk factors such as high blood pressure.
 Using a stethoscope, your doctor can listen to your lungs for signs of congestion.
 The stethoscope also picks up abnormal heart sounds that may suggest heart failure.
 The doctor may examine the veins in your neck and check for fluid buildup in your abdomen and legs.
 After the physical exam, your doctor may also order some of these tests:

 - Blood tests.
 Your doctor may take a sample of your blood to check your kidney and thyroid function and to look for indicators of other diseases that affect the heart.
-A blood test to check for a chemical called brain natriuretic peptide (BNP) can help in diagnosing heart failure.
+A blood test to check for a chemical called N-terminal pro-B-type natriuretic peptide (NT-proBNP) can help in diagnosing heart failure.

 - Chest X-ray.
 X-ray images help your doctor see the condition of your lungs and heart.
 In heart failure, your heart may appear enlarged and fluid buildup may be visible in your lungs.
 Your doctor can also use an X-ray to diagnose conditions other than heart failure that may explain your signs and symptoms.